 - Evaluation by addiction specialist indicating high likelihood of success of post-transplant rehabilitation and abstinence - Approval by a transplant selection committee that includes in addition to the regular members, a psychiatrist and/or an addiction specialist - No special consideration for acute decompensation with illicit drug addiction and/or abuse - Any other substance abuse needs to be addressed - Inactive alcohol and/or substance abuse (alcohol, crystal meth, heroin, cocaine, methadone, and/or narcotics, etc.) is not a contraindication

 Additional consultation and/or evaluation may be indicated in these situations.
-Refer to Medical Director if questions remain.

 Unless otherwise annotated, these recommendations are consistent with the 2013 American Association for the Study of Liver Disease (AASLD) Clinical Practice Guidelines (Martin et al., 2014).